Public transport in Auckland: AT services

-Buses provide for around 70% of public transport trips in Auckland.
+Buses provide for around 70% of public transport trips in Auckland..It operates a total bus fleet of roughly 1,350 vehicles across its metropolitan network.
 Most routes are classified as either "frequent", "connector" or "local", with distinguishing features being minimum baseline standards for frequencies and operating hours.
 Bus services classed as frequent generally run from around 6am to midnight and are required to operate at least every 15 minutes from 7am to 7pm.

 A limited number of buses linking Auckland's suburbs and city centre after midnight on Friday and Saturday nights only, with Northern Express services on the Northern Busway on the North Shore running half-hourly until 3:00 a.m.

 Services are contracted by Auckland Transport (AT) and operated by a number of private companies, including: